scipy-lectures/scientific-python-lectures/intro/intro.rst

     ('rmdir', 'rmdir')]

-Lastly, we would like to mention the *tab completion* feature, whose description we cite directly from the Ipython manual:
+Lastly, we would like to mention the *tab completion* feature, whose description we cite directly from the IPython manual:

 *Tab completion, especially for attributes, is a convenient way to explore the structure of any object you’re dealing with.
 Simply type object_name.<TAB> to